-Ground Floor: Ground floor uses engage with, and enliven, the street.
+Ground Floor: Ground floor the street.
 Monolithic walls are discouraged, while windows, doors, storefronts, and other features that allow transparency and interaction between building and street are encouraged.
 Active commercial ground floor uses are required on street-oriented commercial frontages.